 A trader can also decrease the risk of divergence trading by only trading divergences when they occur on multiple time frames.
 The likelihood of a bounce increases when more time frames show diverging movements between price and momentum.

 How to use hidden divergence

 While regular divergence is especially useful for cautiously predicting the end of a trend, hidden divergence can be a good indication of trend continuation.
-Hidden bullish divergence takes place when price is making a higher low (HL), but the oscillator is showing a lower low (LL).
-In an uptrend hidden divergence happens when price makes a higher low but the oscillator makes lower low.
+Hidden bullish divergence takes place when the price is making a higher low (HL), but the oscillator is showing a lower low (LL).
+In an uptrend hidden divergence happens when price makes a higher low but the oscillator makes a lower low.

 Hidden bearish divergence occurs when price makes a lower high (LH), but the oscillator is making a higher high (HH).
-In a downtrend hidden divergence happens when price makes a lower high but the oscillator makes higher high.
+In a downtrend, hidden divergence happens when price makes a lower high but the oscillator makes higher high.

 Please be careful when implementing this method in your strategies and make sure to do proper back testing and incorporate other tools and time frames to confirm the divergence and convergence readings.

-Before I wish you a good weekend, I am giving you a must read article from Casey on Forex Inspirational Tips For Life - enjoy!
+Before I wish you a good weekend, I am giving you a must read the article from Casey on Forex Inspirational Tips For Life – enjoy!
 Have a great Friday, weekend and Good Trading!